THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 How to Answer: This one you’re just going to have to know.
 The general rule of thumb is you want more twist in light winds, less twist in moderate winds and back to more twist in heavy wind.

-How to Control: You can use both the sheet and traveller to adjust sail twist.
-Moving the traveller to windward and letting out the main sheet to keep the boom in place will increase the twist of the main sail.
+How to Control: You can use both the sheet and traveler to adjust sail twist.
+Moving the traveler to windward and letting out the main sheet to keep the boom in place will increase the twist of the mainsail.
 For the Genoa, rigging a barber hauler can provide a significantly increased amount of control over twist, as well as opening up the AOA on deeper sail angles.

 Tips and Tricks: Increasing twist in a sail in heavy air can be a quick way to slightly depower if necessary, just let out the sheet.
 If you get to this point though, you should probably be thinking about putting in a reef!